SzPetra/employees-python-cicd/README.md

 --git commit -a -m "": -a -> will add the files, don't have to run it in different command

---git reset --soft HEAD~: commit is taken back, but your changes will still be kept to commit again --git reset --mixed HEAD~:
+--git reset --soft HEAD~: commit is taken back, but your changes will still be kept to commit again in the STAGED area, will be kept in local as well
---git reset --hard HEAD~: commit is taken back, but your changes will not be kept anymore
+--git reset --mixed HEAD~: local changes are taken back and chnages will be in CHANGES area, will be kept in local as well --git reset --hard HEAD~: commit is taken back, but your changes will not be kept anymore

 --git restore --source "commit hash" "file name": file will be restored back to the previous version of the specific commit (based on commit hash) (ONLY FILES WILL BE RESTORED ONE BY ONE/I can name directories instead of files)